duststorm/makehuman/trunk/makehuman/docs/source/user_manual_modelling.rst

 Measure
 =========

-Measure has sliders which modify the length and/or circumference of speciﬁc body parts and shows the length and/or circumference of many body parts in centimeters.
+Measure has sliders which modify the length and/or circumference of specific body parts and shows the length and/or circumference of many body parts in centimeters.

 You can change the units to inches in Settings.
 Note that modifying one parameter might have impact on other measurements too.